Jefferson Louis: Club career

 He joined Gainsborough Trinity in June 2010, but in October moved on to Conference National club Darlington on loan until January 2011, with the intention of the deal then being made permanent.
 The deal fell through, so Louis returned to Gainsborough at the end of the loan.
 Released by Gainsborough, he played once for former club Weymouth, as a substitute in a 2–1 win at Hemel Hempstead Town, then returned to the Conference with Hayes & Yeading United.
 Released by Hayes & Yeading at his own request in March, he rejoined Maidenhead United the following day.

 After spending the first half of the 2011–12 season with Brackley Town, Louis joined Lincoln City on 31 January 2012.
 In June 2012 he agreed a deal to rejoin his former Rushden & Diamonds manager Justin Edinburgh at Newport County.
 In November 2012 he joined Whitehawk on loan until his contract with Newport County expired on 1 January 2013.
 He then returned to Brackley Town, making his second debut at the turn of the year against Droylsden on 5 January 2013.
 By the end of the season he had scored 7 goals in 24 Conference North appearances, including the play-offs.
 He left Brackley at the end of the season and signed for Hendon in July 2013.
 In February 2014, Louis joined Margate, before later playing for Lowestoft Town, his 30th team.

 Louis' next club was Wealdstone, whom he joined in December 2014.
 He scored 18 goals for the club in 57 league matches.
 On 3 June 2016, Staines Town announced that Louis had put pen to paper for them.
 On 13 October 2016, Oxford City manager Justin Merritt completed the signing of Louis.
 Caretaker boss since December, Mark Jones, released Louis at the end of the season after being appointed the permanent manager, and he subsequently joined local rivals Banbury United.
 During his time at United Louis became the first ever Banbury player to score 6 league goals in his first 6 games, breaking a 50-year-old record previously held by United's all-time top goalscorer Tony Jacques.

 In December 2017 he moved to fellow Southern League Premier Division side Chesham United.
 He switched to Farnborough of the newly formed Southern Football League Premier South ahead of the 2018–19 season.
 On 15 September 2018 he returned to league rivals Chesham United for the 7th round of the season, as they were struggling at the bottom of the table.
 On 24 December 2019 he joined St Albans City.
 In the summer of 2020 he joined Southern Premier Division side Beaconsfield Town.
 In October 2021, he transferred to North Leigh.

+On 13 June 2023, Louis joined National League South side Slough Town as player-coach.

+In October 2023, Louis rejoined Beaconsfield Town, moving again in January 2024 for another stint with Thame United.

+On 4 June 2025, Louis announced his retirement from playing aged 46.

+Coaching career

+On 4 June 2025, Louis returned to Slough Town as assistant first-team coach.